Event-Driven Architecture with RabbitMQ

 RabbitMQ Fundamentals

-- Exchange: Routes messages to queues
+- Exchange — routes messages to queues based on rules

 # Install RabbitMQ